U.S. officials still hope for talks after latest North Korean missile tests

 “But you have to ask when the real diplomacy is going to begin, when the working-level discussions on denuclearization will begin,” he said.

-North Korea’s tests of short-range missiles over the past week happened despite a meeting between Kim and Trump on June 30 at the heavily armed demilitarized zone (DMZ) that divides the two Koreas at which they agreed to revive stalled talks.
+North Korea’s tests of short-range missiles over the past week happened despite the meeting between Kim and Trump on June 30 at demilitarized zone (DMZ) between the two Koreas at which they agreed to revive their talks on North Korea’s weapons.

-South Korea’s intelligence agency told lawmakers more North Korean missile tests are possible in August, the Yonhap news agency reported.
+South Korea’s intelligence agency told lawmakers more North Korean missile tests were possible this month, the Yonhap news agency reported.

-Massachusetts Institute of Technology professor Vipin Narang said the missile tests were part of the North Korean leader’s approach to diplomacy.
-“He’s saying it will take more than a photo-op to get things moving.”
+Massachusetts Institute of Technology professor Vipin Narang said the missile tests were part of the North Korean leader’s approach to diplomacy: “He’s saying it will take more than a photo-op to get things moving.”

-The tests were a stark reminder that every day the United States and its allies fail to secure an agreement is a day that North Korea continues to improve and expand its nuclear and missile arsenals, he said.
+The tests were a stark reminder that every day the United States and its allies failed to secure an agreement is a day that North Korea continues to improve and expand its nuclear and missile arsenals, he said.

 U.S. officials have played down the tests.
-Secretary of State Mike Pompeo said earlier this week he still hoped that talks would start soon, including possibly on the sidelines of a Southeast Asian security forum in Bangkok this week.
+Secretary of State Mike Pompeo said this week he still hoped that talks would start soon, including possibly on the sidelines of a Southeast Asian security forum in Bangkok this week.

 However, Bolton said there had been no response.
 “We’re still waiting to hear from North Korea,” he said.

-A summit between Trump and Kim in Vietnam in February collapsed after they failed to reconcile differences between Washington’s demands for Pyongyang’s complete denuclearization and North Korean demands for relief of extensive international sanctions.
+A summit between Trump and Kim in Vietnam in February collapsed after they failed to reconcile differences between U.S. demands for North Korea’s complete denuclearization and North Korean demands for sanctions relief.

 The photos released by North Korea appeared to show a type of multiple-launch rocket system (MLRS).
-Such systems form a major part of North Korea’s conventional military arsenal, according to a 2018 assessment by the South’s defense ministry.
+Such systems form a major part of North Korea’s conventional arsenal, according to a 2018 assessment by the South’s defense ministry.

 Wednesday’s test verified the combat effectiveness of the overall rocket system and Kim predicted “it would be an inescapable distress to the forces becoming a fat target of the weapon”, KCNA said.

 It said the rocket system would play a major role in ground military operations.
+Such operations would most likely be directed at South Korea.

 South Korea’s Joint Chiefs of Staff (JCS) said the North had fired ballistic missiles that flew about 250 km (155 miles).